 Why Google Loves Video Content

 It’s not your imagination.
-Google really does like video content better than your 2000-word articles, and there’s a simple reason why: Consumers like video content more than your 2000-word articles.
-Too many marketers make the mistake of not connecting the fact that everything Google does is done to help optimize search results for the end user.
+Google loves video content.
+In fact, Google loves video more than your 2000-word articles.
+There’s a simple reason why: Consumers like video content more than your 2000-word blog posts.
+Many marketers make the mistake of not connecting that everything Google does is done to help optimize search results for the end user.
 Rather than fighting the changes in Google’s ranking system, marketers should really be looking towards these changes.
-Changing customer behaviors can help you to understand the changing approaches of consumers so that they can better answer the call for content, and right now, Google loves video content.
+Changing customer behaviors can help you to understand the changing approaches that Google takes to better answer the call for content, and right now, Google loves video content.

 All of this is because consumers are demanding more video content, and Google is responding.
-Here are some other reasons why Google is trying to tell marketers that video is a really big deal:
+Here are some other reasons why Google is trying to tell marketers that video is a huge deal:

 If you have a blog post that incorporates a video, you are three times more likely to attract inbound links compared to posting a blog post without any video content.
-Obviously, these inbound links will boost your SEO even further, which will give a signal to Google that your site deserves to rank higher.
+These incoming links will boost your SEO even further, which will give a signal to Google that your site deserves to rank higher.
 On that note, here is a Neil Patel video on that very subject (and more SEO tips):

 Get People to Stick Around